 The action which provided the impetus to lay a railway line southwards was the sale of 20 marine villa sites on the 30th May 1893 on the south beach between the original Happy Valley [next to Hume Park] and the Klein Shark River.
 This act marks the beginning of Humewood which was named after William Hume, the Chairman of the Harbour Board at the time.
-As there was no direct connection between South End and the newly proclaimed suburb, a direct road to the property following the coastline had to be constructed.
+As there was no direct connection between South End and the newly-proclaimed suburb, a direct road to the property following the coastline had to be constructed.

 The Government had recently laid a railway line from outside Customs House in Jetty Street parallel to the Humewood road past the 20 stands, which had recently been sold, all the way to Shark River.
-In those days the Shark River had a bifurcated mouth, requiring the building of two bridges over the Shark River.
+In those days the Shark River had a bifurcated mouth, requiring the building of two bridges over the river.
 The one branch of Shark River, now filled in, is no longer visible and the second over the Little Shark River was to become known as Happy Valley.
-After crossing this stream the railway line veering right into the sand dunes.
+After crossing this stream the railway line veered right into the sand dunes.
 The gauge of this railway line was the Cape Colony’s standard gauge of 3 foot and 6 inches.

 This railway line would only operate for 10 years.
 On the 23rd October 1903, the Harbour Board’s passenger train service to Humewood was terminated.
 As the Driftsands project was drawing to a close, it was probably apparent to the Harbour Board that the passenger service which only ran once per week on a Sunday, could not cover the costs of the service.
 In the wake of the extension of the tram route to include Humewood in October 1902, it made little sense for the Harbour Board to offer a competing service.
 On 21st January 1903, the tram service to Humewood, operating at half hourly intervals and a trip cost 3 pence, commenced.